WQOM: History

 The station first began operation November 12, 1972, as WGTR, owned by John Garabedian.
 It was a full service daytime station for Natick and MetroWest, programming top-40 music.

 WGTR originally from a small tower in a residential area of Natick.
 However, Garabedian had long hoped to expand WGTR into Boston itself.
 In 1980, he won a construction permit to move to a five-tower setup in Ashland, operating at 25,000 watts during the day.
 This gave it adequate coverage of most of the Boston area.
 Plans called for WGTR to power down to 2,500 watts at night to protect KYW in Philadelphia and WBZ in Boston; the latter station operated at adjacent 1030 AM.
 Westinghouse Broadcasting, owner of both KYW and WBZ, complained that the Ashland site would not provide enough protection for those stations.
 As a result, WGTR was only allowed to operate at 1,700 watts at night.

-Meanwhile, as Garabedian turned his focus to FM radio station WGTF on Nantucket (now WEII) and, later, music video station WVJV-TV channel 66 in nearby Marlborough (now WUNI), 1060 would go through several formats: all-news, the Stardust adult-standards service (as WSTD), and talk (as WTTP).
+Meanwhile, as Garabedian turned his focus to FM radio station WGTF on Nantucket (now WEII) and, later, music video station WVJV-TV channel 66 in nearby Marlborough (now WUNI), 1060 would go through several formats: all-news, adult standards via the Stardust service (as WSTD), and talk (as WTTP).

 The station was sold to Satellite Radio Network in 1987, becoming WBIV, a Spanish language religious station.
 WBIV swapped ownership with the permit for WBMA in Dedham in 1994, eventually moving its programming to WBMA's facility on 890 AM (now WAMG) later that year.
 As WBMA at that time refused to allow WBIV's new owner, Family Radio, to remain at the Ashland site, 1060 would thus leave the air November 3, 1994, following a transitional period in which WBMA operated in the daylight hours and WBIV at night.